WINNER! Next Generation Indie Book Award for Women’s Nonfiction 2022

 — The Observer

 Utilizing meticulous empirical research, Shortlisted masterfully tells the story of the women who were considered for nomination to the U.S. Supreme Court.
-Through the stories of these women Shortlisted teaches us about the evolution of gender subordination, including what it looks like today and what we can do to combat it.
-It is a must read for all who are interested in anti-subordination and gender equality.
+It is a must read.

 — Carla Pratt, Dean of Washburn University School of Law and former Associate Justice for the Supreme Court of the Standing Rock Sioux Tribe, North Dakota